 (2) be actively teaching and/or practicing in Florida, devoting at least 75% of practice to the provision of direct patient care, with

-(6) is currently and shall remain in good standing with the respective healthcare profession for which his or her services are required.
+(6) currently be in good standing with the respective healthcare profession for which his or her services are required.

-The Department offers two types of expert witness contracts.
+The Department offers various ways to become an expert witness within the confines of the Department’s investigations and prosecutions.
 If you wish to provide your services pro bono, Board rules provide an official recognition for time spent in the review of a case and written opinion by awarding Continuing Medical Education (CME) Credits of 5.0 hours per case, up to a maximum of 15 hours per biennial license renewal period towards risk management.
-If a case is transferred to Division of Administrative Hearing (DOAH), review, conferences, deposition testimony and trial services will be compensated at your requested fee.
-The determination of the Expert Consultant’s requested fee rate may be made by the Administrative Law Judge (ALJ) if contested by respondent.
+If a case is transferred to the Division of Administrative Hearings (DOAH), review, conferences, deposition testimony and trial services will be compensated at an agreed upon rate or at the rate set by the Administrative Law Judge after a hearing on the reasonableness of fees.

 If you are interested in becoming an expert witness for the Department and your board, please provide the information requested below.